If you’re in the market to buy a property, you probably have questions about how coronavirus is going to impact your plans.

-However, there are a few types of mortgages where you might be limited in what you can do.
-For example, applying via telephone, or online, rather than in person due to social distancing conditions.
-Keep in mind, wait times may still be a bit longer than usual.
+However, there are a few types of mortgages where you may be asked to apply via telephone or online, rather than in person, due to social distancing conditions.
+Keep in mind, decisions on mortgage applications may take a little longer than usual.

 For customers applying for a mortgage with HSBC, we’re now completing property valuations across the UK.
 Safety is a continuing priority, so all surveyors are issued with PPE and trained to use it.

 England and Northern Ireland

 If you don’t currently own a home, the government will temporarily not charge Stamp Duty Land Tax (SDLT) on the first £500,000 of the price of a residential property, purchased in England and Northern Ireland.
 This reduction applies from 8 July 2020 until 31 March 2021.
 An extra 3% SDLT will still apply if buying a property means you’ll own more than 1 property.

 So, during this time, if you buy your first, or only main home, in England or Northern Ireland for £500,000 or less, you will not have to pay SDLT.
 If you buy a property for more than £500,000, or an additional property, you will pay significantly less in SDLT if buying during this temporary period.

 The starting threshold for Land and Buildings Transaction Tax (LBTT) for residential property transactions has been raised from £145,000 to £250,000.

 This applies to all relevant transactions where the effective date is between 15 July 2020 and 31 March 2021 (inclusive of these dates).

 So, during this time if you buy your first, or only, property in Scotland for £250,000 or less, you will not have to pay LBTT.
 If you buy a property for more than £250,000, or an additional property, you will pay significantly less in LBTT.